 Planning a hen do?
-These days, a lot more goes into a bachelorette party than a few pink sashes and a night on the town – and if you're planning a few days away, it takes much more organising than you might first imagine.
-For a start, if you have numerous guests on the invitation list, it can be quite the task just to nail down a date that everyone's happy with!
-Stick to our strict dos and don'ts to ensure you won't find yourself in hen hysteria.
+These days, a lot more goes into a bachelorette party than a few pink sashes and a night on the town.
+In fact, it takes much more organising than you might imagine, especially if you're planning a few days away.
+Stick to our dos and don'ts to ensure you avoid hen party hysteria!

-While hen dos are often considered to be party, party, party, some brides-to-be prefer to have a few more low-key activities on the weekend's schedule – an afternoon tea, sight-seeing or something more active for example.
-A spa day or afternoon could be the perfect option to break-up the weekend – starting with some treatments, a light lunch or afternoon tea and even a yoga session in the afternoon.
-You'll be fresh as ever for a night on the town – or ready to chill-out after the night before!
-Plenty of spas offer a hen party package; try the Hallmark Hotel Manchester for the perfect balance between city and country.
+While hen dos are often considered to be party, party, party, some brides-to-be prefer to have a few low-key activities on the weekend's schedule.
+An afternoon tea or sight-seeing can be good choices.
+A spa day or afternoon can also be the perfect option to break-up the weekend.
+Enjoy some treatments, followed by a light lunch, a yoga session and a dip in the pool.
+Perfect preparation for a night on the town, or the perfect chill-out after the night before!
+That being said…

-A jam-packed hen do can feel a bit like a whistle-stop tour – and quickly get very pricey.
-Allow for some down-time so everyone has time to relax and get to know each other (and perhaps even enjoy a glass of fizz!).
-Too many activities may leave you feeling rushed or stressed, so choose a select few to do as a group over the weekend.
+A jam-packed hen do can feel like a bit of a whirlwind and quickly get very pricey.
+Allow for some down-time so everyone can relax (and perhaps even enjoy a glass of fizz!).
+Trying to pack in too many activities may leave you feeling rushed or stressed, so choose a select few to do as a group over the weekend.
 The vibe will be much more relaxed, and you'll save money, too.

-Make sure you get a good idea of everybody's budget from the outset - a hen weekend is always going to cost more than a day or night out, but of course you don't want anyone to be left out because of money.
-It's often a good idea to factor in a bit of a 'buffer' when talking costs – so there's a kitty for little extras like taxis, activities or tips that may crop up during the weekend.
-Even an extra few pounds per head can go a long way.
-If you need to pay a deposit by a specific time, don't be afraid to tell a white lie or two to push the date forward and ensure everyone pays on time.
+Speaking of money, make sure you get a rough idea of everybody's budget from the outset.
+A hen weekend is always going to cost more than a day or night out, but you don't want anyone to be left out because of money.
+It's often a good idea to factor in a bit of a 'buffer' when talking costs, so there's a kitty for little extras like taxis, activities or tips that may crop up during the weekend.
+If you need to pay a deposit by a specific time, think about giving everyone an earlier deadline, so you’re not left having to make up the difference.